 Our Rackers are passionate about serving our communities as well.
-Rackspace Technology provides 40 hours of paid time for each Racker to volunteer annually, with over 26,000 volunteer hours logged for the year ended December 31, 2021.
+Rackspace Technology provides a minimum of 40 hours of paid time for each Racker to volunteer annually, with over 20,000 volunteer hours logged for the year ended December 31, 2022.
 The Rackspace Foundation, a Racker-funded nonprofit organization, has been supporting underserved San Antonio-area schools through charitable grants since 2008.